Jacques Félix Emmanuel Hamelin

-Counter-Admiral Jacques Félix Emmanuel Hamelin (13 October 1768 – 23 April 1839) was a French Navy officer and explorer.
+Counter-Admiral Jacques Félix Emmanuel Hamelin (/fr/; 13 October 1768 – 23 April 1839) was a French Navy officer and explorer.
 He fought in numerous naval engagements during the French Revolutionary and Napoleonic Wars and conducted several exploratory voyages in the Indian Ocean and Southern Ocean.
+He has his name inscribed on the Arc de Triomphe.

 Early life

 Hamelin was born in Honfleur, Calvados, France.
 At age 17, Hamelin embarked on a trade ship belonging to his uncle as a young sailor to learn sailing.
 In April 1786, he was a crew member of the ship Asie of the merchant marine which was destined for the coast of Angola on a ten-month voyage.
 He then proceeded to Cherbourg on board the Triton as a helmsman.
 In July 1788, Hamelin returned to Honfleur, where he embarked as a midshipman on the ship Jeune Mina and voyages on several other vessels.

 French Navy

 In 1792, he was conscripted into the French Navy.
-On August 1792 he was a quartermaster aboard the vessel Entreprenant which was a part of a naval squadron under Counter-admiral Louis-René Levassor de Latouche Tréville.
-Tréville's squadron joined together with another squadron of Admiral Truguet and took part in attacks on the Sardinian municipalities of Oneglia, Cagliari and Nice.
+In August 1792 he was a quartermaster aboard the vessel Entreprenant which was a part of a naval squadron under Counter-admiral Louis-René Levassor de Latouche Tréville.
+Tréville's squadron joined with another squadron of Admiral Truguet and took part in attacks on the Sardinian municipalities of Oneglia, Cagliari and Nice.
 In August 1793, Hamelin was named midshipman of the frigate Proserpine, with which he captured the Dutch States Navy frigate Vigilante and part of the convoy she was escorting.
 He was promoted to lieutenant in August 1795, and on Minerve, took part in the action of 7 March 1795, in which HMS Berwick was captured.

 He took part in the Battle of the Levant Convoy, in which Counter-admiral Joseph de Richery's squadron met with a British convoy bound for Smyrna, capturing 30 out of 31 merchant ships, and retaking the 74 gun Censeur.
 On 21 November 1796, Hamelin was promoted to capitaine de frégate (commander) and took a commission as first officer of Révolution.
 He took part in the French expedition to support the Irish Rebellion of 1798.
 Hamelin subsequently took command of the Fraternité for three months, after which took command of Précieuse, part of a squadron under Admiral Eustache Bruix.
 He then embarked as second-in-command on the Formidable.